-Dubai has a reputation of being an ultra-modern, sleek city which tempts the rich and the famous.
+Dubai has a reputation of being an ultra-modern, sleek city with some of the most luxurious hotels in the world.
+It also has one of the world’s best airlines – Emirates.
+This tempts the rich and the famous.
 When people think of this city, they expect huge malls and skyscrapers in the midst of a desert plain.
 But there is another face to Dubai that a lot of travelers don’t know about.
 This face is an older one and honestly, maybe more interesting to many travelers who visit Dubai.

 During my visit to Dubai, I had the opportunity to see its historical neighborhoods.
 I didn’t know that such neighborhoods existed, and I considered myself lucky enough to read about them in a guide.

-Deira is one of the oldest neighborhoods in Dubai, and it is known for its souqs (souks) (the word for market in Arabic).
+Deira is one of the oldest neighborhoods in Dubai and one of the best places to find budget hotels.
+It is known for its souqs (souks) (the word for market in Arabic).
 The Gold Souq (souk) in particular is quite a fascinating place.
 This marketplace is marked by a big sign on top of its wooden gate.
 As you enter the gate, a single lane awaits, and along this busy street, various gold shops are lined up.
 The golden jewelry on display in every shop is so impressive that it doesn’t really matter if you’re not up for buying.
 Just looking at the displays is an experience in itself.
 I have never seen such grand jewelry all in one place.

 Deira is also home to the Heritage House, which used to be the residence of a wealthy merchant.
 This merchant also happens to be the founder of the adjacent Al Ahmadiya School, the very first public primary school in Dubai.
 Other nearby souqs (souks) to visit include the Grand Souq (Souk), the Spice Souq (Souk) and the Perfume Souq (Souk).